aaronfbianchi/LSaO-visualizer/README.md

 Tips if using in Windows:
 -------------------------
-* You need to install FFmpeg manually and add it to PATH (this is not just downloading a "ffmpeg.exe" file and pasting it in the root folder of this program.
+* You need to install FFmpeg manually and add it to PATH (this is NOT just downloading a random and of dubious origin "ffmpeg.exe" file and pasting it into the root folder of this program.
 You can follow [this tutorial](https://phoenixnap.com/kb/ffmpeg-windows) on how to properly do it.
 * The default Windows video player is not gonna play the exported videos correctly.
 Try VLC instead.
 (You'll be able to use the exported videos in any video editing software just fine, though)